painless-software/ansible-role-software/README.md

 ```

 Debian distributions without snap preconfigured (e.g. Kali) need to install
-`snapd` for software that is provided as snaps.
+`snapd` for software that is provided as snaps:

 ```console
 sudo apt-get install snapd